microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/arc_monitoring_servers/_index.md

 ## Overview

 Infrastructure observability is key for Contoso Supermarket to understand the performance and the health of their Azure Arc-enabled servers.
-This is where Azure Monitor steps in, playing a crucial role in providing visibility into every aspect of their Azure Arc-enabled servers ecosystem.
+This is where [Azure Monitor](https://learn.microsoft.com/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-servers/eslz-management-and-monitoring-arc-server) steps in, playing a crucial role in providing visibility into every aspect of their Azure Arc-enabled servers ecosystem.

-Azure Monitor empowers Contoso Supermarket with the ability to monitor and collect telemetry data from their Azure Arc-enabled servers.
+Azure Monitor empowers Contoso with the ability to monitor and collect telemetry data from their Azure Arc-enabled servers.
 It acts as a central hub, delivering near real-time insights into server performance, health, and resource utilization.
 Azure Monitor provides a holistic view of the entire infrastructure, ensuring proactive identification and resolution of potential issues.

 ## Enable and configure Azure Monitor